MichaelSheinman/short-story-generator/README.md

 ## Introduction

-We created two models to aid writers with creating short stories.
+We created two models to aid writers with creating short bedtime stories.

 - A short-story generator: A model that takes the start of a short story and continues the story.
-- A title generator: a sequence-to-sequence model that generates a title given a short story.
+- A title generator: A sequence-to-sequence model that generates a bedtime story title.

-The two models can be used together in an application to help writers overcome the writer's block and improve their speed of writing short stories.
+The two models can be used together in an application to help writers overcome writer's block and improve their speed of writing short bedtime stories.

 For the short-story generation, we fine-tuned a pre-trained GPT-2 model.
 For the title generation, we trained an RNN model from scratch.
 Both were trained on a dataset comprised of childrens' books.
 Therefore, we present our model in the context of generating this type of story --- though we believe that the architecture employed should be similarly useful for other genres.

 ## Model Figure

-#### GPT2 model:
+#### **GPT2 model:**

 GPT-2 is primarily comprised of a sequence of transformer blocks, each employing (masked) multi-headed attention ([Improving Language Understanding by Generative Pre-Training](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf)), with multiple normalization layers at the beginning of each block, plus one normalization layer at the end of the transformer stack ([Language Models are Unsupervised Multitask Learners](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)).
 The exact number and size of these blocks depends on the size of model used (see "Model Parameters" below).
 Note the GPT architecture is decoder-only.

 Inputs are represented as tokens, though the relationship between words and tokens is not one-to-one (see "Data Transformation" below for more details).
 Of note, the transformer sequence is preceded by an encoder which encodes these tokens and applies positional encoding.
 When carrying out text generation, the transfomer sequence is followed by a linear modelling head, which is a "linear layer with weights tied to the input embeddings" ([Documentation](https://huggingface.co/docs/transformers/model_doc/gpt2))

-#### RNN model:
+#### **RNN model:**

-RNN with LSTM cell can be broken down into three main components: the input layer, the LSTM layer, and the output layer.
+RNN with LSTM cell can be broken down into four main components: the input layer, the LSTM layer, the linear layer and the output layer with the softmax activation.
 The LSTM layer consists of a series of LSTM cells that process the input sequence in a sequential manner.
 Each LSTM cell has three main components: the input gate, the forget gate, and the output gate.
 These gates control the flow of information in and out of the cell, allowing the LSTM to selectively remember or forget information from previous time steps.
 The output layer of an RNN with LSTM cell receives the final hidden state output from the LSTM layer and produces the final output for the sequence.

 ## Model Parameters

-#### GPT2 Model:
+#### **GPT2 Model:**

 Due to compute limitations, we present our results based on our use of the smallest GPT2 instance, which has approximately 117 \* 1024^2 parameters (117M) ([Language Models are Unsupervised Multitask Learners](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)), laid out across 12 layers (i.e. 12 transformer blocks), whose inputs and outputs are 768-dimensional.
 The attention layers work with 1024 token context lengths and have 12 heads.
 The feed-forward layers work with dimension 3072 (as in GPT1).